- slide 1 of 6

 - slide 5 of 6

-Introducing Italy through these Italian lessons for an elementary class allow students to learn about another culture, witness the connections to that culture, and begin to learn the language as well.
+Introducing Italy through these lessons allows students to learn about another culture, witness the connections to that culture, and begin to learn the language as well.

 - slide 6 of 6